AlAgilly/yues_website/README.md

 - fix date and time formats
 - add loading for api
 - add dropdowns on navigation
+- cleanup lion css

 About
 ---
 - add about pictures
 - add loading for api
+- redirect links to their respective urls

 Other
 ---